 - 1. Successfully intubates with smooth, atraumatic technique on routine cases. - 2.
-Anticipates possible difficult intubations and has appropriate equipment available.
+Predicts possible difficult intubations and has appropriate equipment available.

 - 1. Assesses the data obtained from monitors and revises anesthetic management appropriately. - 2.
-Demonstrates skill in utilizing various types of anesthetic agents. - 3.
+Makes use of various types of anesthetic agents. - 3.
 Assesses fluid requirements of all patients during anesthesia and the post-operative period. - 4.
-Charting is accurate, timely, complete and legible.
+Identifies, evaluates, and manages anesthetic complications. - 5.
+Demonstrates vigilant monitoring and avoids extraneous activities or distractions.

-- Anticipates emergence from anesthesia and accurately evaluates the patient's needs and effectively institutes appropriate measures. - 2.
+- Estimate's emergence from anesthesia and accurately evaluates the patient's needs and effectively institutes appropriate measures. - 2.
 Assesses and evaluates patient's airway and determines if ready for extubation or if ventilatory support is necessary.

 - 1. Performs thorough post-op evaluation. - 2.
 Provides feedback regarding patient's post-op status to immediate supervisor. - 3.
-Discusses post-op complications where applicable. - 4.
+Assesses post-op complications and include multidisciplinary team members when applicable. - 4.
 Independently conducts pre- and post-op rounds on all patients assigned.

 - 1. Encourages evaluation from instructors; accepts criticism and changes behavior appropriately. - 2.
 Adapts to changes quickly and functions appropriately under stress and emergency situations. - 3.
-Demonstrates professional conduct by: - a. assuming responsibility for own behavior in attendance, punctuality, dress and adherence to hospital and school policies. - b. demonstrating interest in growth by seeking new experiences and independent study. - c. demonstrating anesthetic skills and knowledge appropriate for this level. - 4.
-Provides psychological support to patient. - 5.
-Knows own limitations and assumes confidence appropriate for abilities and length of time in program. - 6.
-Gives daily evaluation form to instructor.
+Models professional conduct by: - a. assuming responsibility for own behavior in attendance, punctuality, dress and adherence to hospital and school policies. - b. demonstrating interest in growth by seeking new experiences and independent study. - c. demonstrating anesthetic skills and knowledge appropriate for this level. - d. assumes responsibility for own practice. - 4.
+Supports psychological and culturally appropriate needs of the patient. - 5.
+Appraises own limitations and assumes confidence appropriate for abilities and length of time in program. - 6.
+Reminds clinical instructor to complete the daily evaluation in Typho

-ALL OBJECTIVES ARE CONSIDERED CRITICAL
+\ALL OBJECTIVES ARE CONSIDERED CRITICAL